big-solutions/lein-mvn/README.md

 # lein-mvn

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to run Maven commands.

 ## Usage